0

 Goat’s Bag

 Goat’s Bag Here’s a tomato that will wow your friends as it did ours.
 I think it’s our biggest paste tomato that can also be used as a slicer.
 Very meaty!!
 And very few seeds inside.
 Many of ours weighed nearly two pounds!
 Now that’s a paste tomato.
 As there are few seeds, we have limited seeds this year.
 10 seeds per pack.
-80 Days Indeterminate SOLD OUT FOR 2023
+80 Days Indeterminate

 Hungarian Italian Paste